Steven-wyf/MLOps_Spring_2025/README.md

   * [`LLaRA`](./train/llara_train.py): The Linear layer with Regularization and Activation (LlaRA) is used as our final output model which would learn the user-behavior
   * Inputs: Playlist (tracks), lyrics, artist names
   * Outputs: Recommended next-track uri
-* Traing and Re-training: The automation can triggere via
+* Traing and Re-training: The automation can triggered via
   ```shell
   docker-compose docker-compose-training.yml -d up
   ```